Something magical happens when you give your project a name.

 - Glamorous Gallivant vs. Have Budget, Will Travel

 If your brainstorm list looks messy, don’t fret.
-To help you out, we compiled a long list of our favorite newsletter names and asked, “what do these have in common?”
-The result is eight formulas to try on for size.
+To help you, we compiled a long list of our favorite newsletter names and asked, “What do these have in common?”
+The result is nine formulas to try on for size.

 Formula #1: The [adjective] [noun]